Phylloecus faunus - Forest Stem-sawfly

 Added to the British list by Liston on the basis of a lectotype collected in 1838 by Newman in the London area.
+Three specimens, including the type specimen, were said to have been taken in the vicinity of London in the early 19th century.
+Although, the evidence currently suggests it is now Regionally Extinct in Britain, the lack of British records could be, in part, because Benson (1951) did not include this species in his keys.
+As a result, other specimens of faunus could have been misidentified as Phylloecus niger (Musgrove, 2022).
 According to Newman's original description this is an almost entirely black sawfly with reddish costa.
 Reddish-brown are the apices of the femora, the tibiae and the basal tarsal segments.

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168